xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2020-12-11-snowpi-in-fsharp.md

 Implementing the "real" SnowPi turned out to be trivial, albeit imperative.

-Just following the examples from the GitHub repo of the [rpi-ws281x-csharp][7] in C# was enough.
+Just following the examples from the GitHub repo of the [rpi-ws281x-csharp][7] in C# and porting it to F## was enough to get me going with what I needed.

-For example:
+For example, the following snippet is nearly the full implementation:

 ```fsharp
 open rpi_ws281x